 This annual report contains estimates of our oil and gas reserves and the future net cash flows from those reserves.
-These estimates have been prepared by Company personnel for 2010 and 2009 and by Netherland, Sewell & Associates, Inc., independent petroleum engineers for 2008.
+These estimates have been prepared by Company personnel for 2011, 2010 and 2009.
 There are numerous uncertainties inherent in estimating quantities of reserves of oil and gas and in projecting future rates of production and the timing of development expenditures, including many factors beyond our control.
 The reserve estimates in this annual report are based on various assumptions, including, for example, constant oil and gas prices, operating expenses, capital expenditures and the availability of funds, and therefore, are inherently imprecise indications of future net cash flows.
 Actual future production, cash flows, taxes, operating expenses, development expenditures and quantities of recoverable oil and gas reserves may vary substantially from those assumed in the estimates.
 Any significant variance in these assumptions could materially affect the estimated quantity and value of reserves set forth in this prospectus.
 Additionally, our reserves may be subject to downward or upward revision based upon actual production performance, results of future development and exploration, prevailing oil and gas prices and other factors, many of which are beyond our control.